leesj-dev/classroom-notifier/README.md

 Add your downloaded chromedriver to the directory where you put the other files.

 ### 5. Add your configurations to `config.yaml`.
+* `'headless'` is the option to whether enable headless mode or not; type `True` to enable, or `False` to disable.
+* `'interval_time'` is the option to set an interval between refreshing Classrooms.
+If you type `10`, it means that the code will wait for 10 seconds before proceeding to the next loop.
+* `'disable_before_months'` is the option to disable crawling Classroom posts that have been posted before a certain time period.
+If you type `12`, it does not crawl posts that are over 12 months old.
+* `'disable_on_postnum'` is the option to crawl Classroom posts until the number of total posts has reached a  certain number.
+If you type `100`, it crawls posts until the 100th recent post.
+*Note: Options on `'interval_time'`, `'disable_before_months'`, and `'disable_on_postnum'` is not mandatory, so you can just leave this as a blank.*
-Remember that the **key**s *must* be `"1"`, `"2"`, `"3"`, and so forth.
-Put the Google Classroom links in `link`, and the Google account that you are going to crawl with in `login`.
-Put your NAVER account at `sendfrom`, and the recipients of your notification emails at `sendto`, as a list.
-You can add optional comments regarding the name of the classroom corresponding to the links.
+* `'1'`, `'2'`, `'3'`, ... are the main options regarding the login and email information.
+Remember that the **key**s *must* be `'1'`, `'2'`, `'3'`, and so forth.
+  * In `link`, paste the Google Classroom links.
+You can add optional comments regarding the name of the classroom corresponding to the links if you'd like.
+  * In `login`, type the Google account that you are going to crawl with.
+  * In `sendfrom`, type your NAVER account to send the notification emails from.
+  * In `sendto`, type your recipients of your notification emails as a list.

 ```
 ---
+'headless': False
+'interval_time': 10
+'disable_before_months': 12
+'disable_on_postnum': 100
  '1':
    link: https://classroom.google.com/c/123456789  # Mathematics
    login: 12345@gmail.com